bwanders/dokuwiki-plugin-stratatemplatery/README.md

 Strata Templatery
 =================

-:warning: This plugin is incompatible with the current version of [bwanders/dokuwiki-strata](https://github.com/bwanders/dokuwiki-strata).
+This plugin depends on [bwanders/dokuwiki-strata](https://github.com/bwanders/dokuwiki-strata), and [bwanders/dokuwiki-plugin-templatery](https://github.com/bwanders/dokuwiki-plugin-templatery).

-Combining Templatery with Strata to allow templated display of queries and entries
+This plugin combines the Templatery plugin with the Strata plugin to allow templated display and entry of data, and typed template invocations.